-Throughout the text, I have inserted a number of 'boxes'.
+Throughout the text, I have inserted a number of 'Boxes'.
 Their length ranges from a paragraph or two to a few pages.
-These boxes offer a brief discussion of certain specific issues, such as ethnic profiling, the role of the European Committee on Social Rights in the protection of social rights, or the regime of positive (or affirmative) action in EU law, that were considered to be too detailed to form part of the main text.
-The boxes can be skipped by the reader who is not interested, since they are not essential to the main argument.
-At the end of most sections or, at least, in closing each chapter, I also have inserted a set of 'questions for discussion', that should serve to stimulate classroom debate.
-Although they presuppose that the reader is familiar with the materials presented in the section or the chapter concerned, these 'questions' are not merely rehearsing the content of the materials, and they are not meant to test whether the understanding of the materials is correct; rather, they intend to raise new issues, not explored in detail in the main text, or to provoke a critical discussion about the positions presented in the main text.
+These Boxes offer a brief discussion of certain specific issues

+(such as ethnic profiling, the role of the European Committee on Social Rights in the protection of social rights, or the determination of community affiliation in Northern Ireland, that were considered to be too detailed to form part of the main text.
+The Boxes can be skipped by the reader who is not interested, since they are not essential to the main argument.
+At the end of most sections, or, at least, in closing each chapter, I also have inserted a set of 'questions for discussion', that should serve to stimulate classroom debate.
+Although they presuppose that the reader is familiar with the materials presented in the section or the chapter concerned, these 'questions' are not merely rehearsing the content of the materials, and they are not meant to test whether the understanding of the materials is correct; rather, they intend to raise new issues not explored in detail in the main text, or to provoke a critical discussion about the positions presented in the main text.
 It is very possible in my experience to teach a full course in international human rights based almost entirely on these questions since, taken together, they cover the full range of the subjects examined in the book.